 LG C1 vs LG G1: conclusion

-While the LG CX and LG GX were a bit hard to differentiate, with largely the same specifications and sizes, their 2021 successors have only created a larger divide between the C Series and G Series.
+While the LG CX and LG GX were a bit hard to differentiate, with largely the same specifications and sizes, their 2021 successors have only created a larger divide between the C Series and G Series - and that's doubly true now that 2022's models are out.

 The G1 is a bit more limited in sizing though, and those of you hankering after a 48-inch OLED TV or, at the other end of the spectrum, an 83-inch OLED, the LG C1 is going to be your best bet.
 Let's not forget that it'll cost around half the amount for the same sizing options too.